-Dr. Samanez-Larkin will supervise no more than 5 other pre-doctoral fellows (3 co-mentored with other faculty) at a time during the span of this grant, and it is expected that there will be at most one post-doctoral fellow during the applicant's fellowship.
-Dr. Samanez-Larkin will not admit graduate students until 2022.
+Dr. Samanez-Larkin will supervise no more than 5 other pre-doctoral fellows (3 are co-mentored with other faculty) at a time during the span of this grant, and it is expected that there will only be at most one post-doctoral fellow during the applicant's fellowship.
+Dr. Samanez-Larkin will not admit another graduate student until the applicant finishes his PhD.
 Dr. Hsu will supervise no more than 3 other pre-doctoral fellows (currently 2) at a time during the span of this grant, and it is expected that there will be around 3 post-doctoral fellows during the applicant's fellowship.